nstavr04/E-commerce-Jewelry-Website/README.md

 2. Smartphones
 3. Tablets

-* The website is responsive for smaller devices as wel
+* The website is responsive for smaller devices as well

 ## Supported Browsers:
 We tested our website on: